navatharaagi/AWS-Developer-Tools/README.md

  ```
  ##### e.Creating, Viewing, and Deleting a Custom Deployment Configuration
 - Default AWS Deployment Configurations:
 OneAtATime , AllAtOnce , HalfAtATime
--Creating a Custom Deployment Configuration:
+- Creating a Custom Deployment Configuration:
-    -You can create a custom configuration via:
+    - You can create a custom configuration via:
         The AWS CLI
         The AWS APIs
         AWS CloudFormation Template